 For the UK, there has not been any direct quantification of the importance of intergenerational transfers in driving wealth or lifetime income persistence.
 Clark and Cummings (2015) used rare surnames in England and Wales to measure persistence in wealth at death over five generations (wealth at death being a close proxy for the intergenerational transfer of wealth through inheritance).
 They estimate higher intergenerational elasticities in wealth at death than are typically estimated for earnings.
 Their preferred estimates of 0.70-0.75 compare to elasticities of male earnings of around 0.3.
-This strongly suggests that inheritances increase overall lifetime income persistence, though these results cannot tell us how much of lifetime income persistence of bequests for those who died, at latest, in 2012, they may not be representative of the importance of inheritances for those in younger generations today.
+This strongly suggests that inheritances increase overall lifetime income persistence, though these results cannot tell us how much of lifetime income persistence is driven by inheritances.
+However, we note that, given these estimates are of the persistence of bequests for those who died, at latest, in 2012, they may not be representative of the importance of inheritances for those in younger generations today.
 Furthermore, their paper has wealth data only for the minority of people whose estate was required to be probated so persistence of wealth transfers may be different over the whole population.